 Once they’re over, you’ll probably be happy to have gotten ridden of these uncomfortable pregnancy side effects.
 Unfortunately, however, a sudden loss of these symptoms can actually be cause of alarm.

 You see, the hormones that cause each one of these symptoms are at their peak at the beginning of your pregnancy and throughout the entire first trimester.

-So, them disappearing just like that can in fact be one of the early signs of a miscarriage at 6 weeks.
+So, them disappearing just like and you not feeling pregnant anymore can in fact be one of the early signs of a miscarriage at 6 weeks.